markwk/ux-health-products-talk/slides/slides.md

 > - Users like <u>data ownership</u> and <u>data engagement</u> or having active role in using and visualizing their data.
 > - There is no limit to data integrations and how people want to use and explore their data.

+---

+### Digital Biomarkers

+> Digital biomarkers are consumer-generated physiological and behavioral measures collected through connected digital tools that can be used to explain, influence and/or predict health-related outcomes. - Rock Health

 # Characteristics of Transformative Health Apps